wks/jhql/README.rst

     It must include exactly one capturing group and the content of that group will be the result.
 - trim
-    (boolean, default: false)
+    (boolean, optional, default: false)
-    If set to true, the result after XPath querying and grepping will be trimmed (the leading and trailing spaces will be removed).
+    If set to true, the result will be trimmed (the leading and trailing spaces will be removed).

+This Queryer does XPath querying and then grepping and then trimming, in this order.

 Example::